Health & Wellbeing

 Careers

 The health and social care sector is undergoing rapid and radical change.
 As part of this we are seeing an increasing number of employers in the sector and there is much demand for well trained and multi-skilled graduates.
 Health and Wellbeing graduates find employment in a wide range of occupations across the private, public and voluntary sectors.
-The holistic nature of the degree will enable you to gain employment in a number of areas such as health promotion, housing, community based projects, occupational health, services for the older population, and services for young people.
+The holistic nature of the degree will enable you to gain employment in a number of areas such as public health, health promotion, mental health and wellbeing, housing, community based projects, occupational health, services for the older population, and services for young people.

-Many graduates also go on to complete a postgraduate degree.
+Many graduates also go on to complete a postgraduate degree, including our MSc Public Health, MA Social Work and MA Youth Work and Community Development courses.

 Enhancement opportunities